Success Stories

-Helping in Vietnam for nearly a decade, the true successes of all our volunteer efforts and your generous donations are beginning emerge!
+Helping in Vietnam for over a decade, the true successes of all our volunteer efforts and your generous donations are beginning emerge!
 Seeing the happiness and pride that providing safety, shelter, nourishment and education brings our FIV families is what Families in Vietnam is all about!
 Read just a few of our favorite success stories below.

-• Several children who missed the first few years of elementary school in order to sell postcards or beg to support their families are now in school with excellent attendance records.
+- Several children who missed the first few years of elementary school in order to sell postcards or beg to support their families are now in school with excellent attendance records.

-• 3 former prostitutes and their children are finding hope for the future through access to education.
+- 3 former prostitutes and their children are finding hope for the future through access to education.

 Mother: L. Sons: Q.A. and Q.L.